mudit-wc/AngularCouponForm/README.md

 ## Development server

+Run `npm install` for installing all the dependencies for the project.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+if, port is alreadty running on `localhost:4200`, try running command `ng serve --port 7878` and run the application on `http://localhost:7878/`

 ## Code scaffolding